Backup Power When the Grid Goes Down

 Sizing, Fuel, and Transfer Switch Integration

-The electrician calculates your total electrical load by reviewing panel schedules, measuring startup currents for motors and compressors, and identifying which circuits must stay energized during an outage.
-The generator is sized to handle both running watts and surge watts, and the transfer switch is programmed to prevent backfeeding into utility lines.
-Natural gas generators connect to your building's gas meter, while propane units require a tank sized for at least 24 hours of continuous operation.
+The electrician undertakes a thorough calculation of your total electrical load by carefully reviewing panel schedules, measuring the startup currents for various motors and compressors, and identifying which circuits must stay energized during a power outage.
+This meticulous approach ensures that the generator is properly sized to handle both running watts and surge watts.
+Additionally, the transfer switch is programmed with sophisticated features to prevent backfeeding into utility lines, ensuring both safety and compliance with regulations.
+For those using natural gas generators, these systems are connected directly to your building's gas meter, while propane units necessitate a tank that is appropriately sized for at least 24 hours of continuous operation.

-After Edison Electric completes the installation, your building will stay operational during outages with lights, equipment, and climate control running as if nothing changed.
-The transfer switch monitors utility voltage and automatically starts the generator when power drops, then returns to grid power once service is restored.
-You'll notice the generator running briefly during weekly self-tests, which keep the engine lubricated and the battery charged.
+Once Edison Electric completes the installation, your building will seamlessly remain operational during outages, with lights, essential equipment, and climate control systems running as if nothing has changed.
+The transfer switch continuously monitors utility voltage and automatically starts the generator when it detects any drop in power; it then skillfully switches back to grid power once service is restored, ensuring minimal interruption.
+During weekly self-tests, which are an important part of the maintenance routine, you’ll notice the generator running briefly.
+These tests are crucial as they keep the engine lubricated and the battery charged, thus prolonging the life of your generator.

-Maintenance includes oil changes, filter replacement, load bank testing, and controller diagnostics, typically performed twice a year.
-Repairs may involve replacing voltage regulators, starters, or fuel solenoids, and even in emergencies, you should call Edison Electric first to avoid damage from improper startup or shutdown.
-The service does not include fuel delivery, propane tank installation, or structural reinforcement for rooftop mounting.
+Routine maintenance includes essential tasks such as oil changes, filter replacements, load bank testing, and controller diagnostics, typically performed twice a year to ensure optimal performance.
+If repairs are needed, they may involve the replacement of voltage regulators, starters, or fuel solenoids.
+Even in emergencies, it is always best to call Edison Electric first to avoid any potential damage caused by improper startup or shutdown procedures.
+It’s important to note that while Edison Electric provides extensive service, it does not include fuel delivery, propane tank installation, or any necessary structural reinforcement for rooftop mounting, which are separate considerations that need to be addressed for a comprehensive solution.

 What to Know Before Installation